 While the Taj Mahal is something one must experience in India, so is the food!
 After a busy day of sightseeing, head to the chaat gali (snack street) of Sadar Bazaar market.
-Home to famous chaat shops Shri Agrawal Chat House and Agra Chat Bhandar, this neighbourhood is a delight for the taste buds.
-There is a wealth of delights to sample, from flavour-filled samosas, authentic curries, and the fluffy besan ka cheela (crepes made with chickpea flour).
+Home to famous chaat shops Shri Agrawal Chat House and Agra Chat Bhandar, this neighborhood is a delight for the taste buds.
+There is a wealth of delights to sample, from flavor-filled samosas, authentic curries, and the fluffy besan ka cheela (crepes made with chickpea flour).
 Finish with Agra’s famous petha, a gooey sweet made of pumpkin.
 If sampling the food is not enough, you can also sign up for cooking classes in Agra to learn how some the delicious Indian food is made.

 Stay | Where to stay in Agra